Top OSS Incident Response Tools

 GRR Rapid Response

-The fast and scalable IR framework GRR Rapid Response is perfect for remote live forensics.
-Security analysts can leverage this tool to quickly triage attacks and conduct in-depth analysis remotely.
+The fast and scalable IR framework GRR Rapid Response is designed for remote live forensics.
+Security analysts can leverage this tool to triage attacks and conduct remote analysis.

 Core features